novecapa/DCNetworkProvider/README.md

 ### Swift Package Manager (SPM)

-To add `NetworkClient` to your project, follow these steps:
+To add `DCNetworkProvider` to your project, follow these steps:

 1. Open Xcode and navigate to `File > Swift Packages > Add Package Dependency`.
 2. Enter the repository URL: